 This includes everything from the correct wire sizes and types to the proper placement of your main power shut-off switch and the necessary protections against overloads.
 Following these NEC guidelines ensures your service entrance can handle your electrical load safely and reliably, preventing dangerous situations before they can happen.

-UL Standards and Certifications
+Why UL Certifications Matter

 While the NEC sets the rules for installation, how do you know the materials themselves are safe?
 That’s where UL certification comes in.
 UL, which stands for Underwriters Laboratories, is a globally recognized safety organization that tests and certifies products.
 When you see the UL mark on a service entrance cable, breaker, or any other electrical component, it means that the product has passed rigorous testing for safety and performance.